PlanktoScope/PlanktoScope/docs/battery_power.md

 # Preliminary study of battery power

-One of our goals is to be able to run the PlanktoScope on a portable battery to simplify its use in the field.
+One of our goals is to be able to power the PlanktoScope on a portable battery to simplify the use in the field.
 We have therefore started to study the consumption of the PlanktoScope as well as the available hardware.

 ## Available hardware 03/2022